The AZAB has traditionally been open to single or two-handed crews.

 The race will start from Falmouth at 1200 BST on Saturday on 3rd June 2023.
 (Notice of Race and The Sailing Instructions will provide all final details)

-Expressions of Interest are open now by completing the form.
+Expressions of Interest are being taken now by completing the form.
 This will enable the Organising Committee to keep you updated.
-Once the Notice of Race is issued an initial deposit will be requested, on payment of which you will become an official entrant.
+An initial deposit will be requested, on payment of which you will become an official entrant.